ricardobylife/ricardobylife/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... mLabs Projects
+- 🔭 I’m currently working on ... byPhisio Microservices New Version
 - 🌱 I’m currently learning ...
 Django
 - 📫 How to reach me: ...ricardo@bylife.com.br
 - 😄 Pronouns: ...
 He/Him